 Arts, Media and Society is a three-year, English-taught programme (a specialisation of the BA in Art History).

-Art has an urgent and relevant role in today's society.
-It provides a unique view on complex issues and is an indispensable force for a democratic society.
-In Arts, Media and Society you will study contemporary art that engages with society over global issues, such as terrorism, biotechnology, ecology, and politics.
-You will also learn how art, film, photography and digital media shape our society and how the arts and media can provide strategies for social and political activism.
+By providing a unique view on complex issues, art plays a distinct and highly relevant role in today’s society.
+It is also an indispensable force for good in any democratic society.
+In the Arts, Media and Society bachelor’s programme you’ll see how contemporary art engages with society about global issues, such as terrorism, biotechnology, ecology, and politics.
+You’ll also learn how art, film, photography and digital media are shaping our society and how the arts and media can help provide strategies for social and political activism.

 As a student of Arts, Media and Society, you will examine contemporary art practices in order to find new perspectives on global issues.
 At the Faculty of Humanities, you will make an in-depth study of: